ibrahimRabeh/Memar_tech_test/README.md

 ### 2. Appointments & Scheduling
    - **Easy Scheduling**: Book appointments with architecture firms or individual designers directly through the app.
-   - **Calendar Integration**: Manage upcoming appointments and receive notifications to ensure you stay on schedule.

 ### 3. Consultation Services
    - **Memartech Consultation Team**: For extra guidance, users can schedule consultations with Memartech team members who can help with selecting a designer, understanding services, and more.